Updated On 21 November 2023

 Minimum requirement for Bachelors- The minimum overall score required in TOEFL to study Bachelors in Canada is 80.
-Rest it varies from university to university and course to course.

 Minimum requirement for Masters- The minimum overall score required in TOEFL to study Master's in Canada is 90.
-Rest varies from university to university and course to course.

 The test is conducted entirely on a computer.
 The PTE test paper includes various types of questions, including multiple-choice, fill in the blanks, and essay writing.
 The PTE test scores range on a scale from 10 to 90, with 10 being the lowest and 90 being the highest.
 Each section is also scored individually.

 Minimum requirement for Bachelors- The minimum overall score required in PTE to study Bachelors in Canada is 60.
-Rest it varies from university to university and course to course.

 Minimum requirement for Masters- The minimum overall score required in PTE to study Master's in Canada is 60.
-Rest varies from university to university and course to course.

 It assesses a test taker's ability to understand academic English and communicate effectively in an academic setting.
 The test consists of multiple-choice questions, short-answer questions, and essay-writing tasks.
 It is administered in a computer-based format.
 CAEL scores are reported on a scale from 10 to 90, with individual scores provided for each section.